 - A change in your tooth’s color

 If you experience any of these symptoms, contact our dental office right away.

 If you suspect tooth decay or a cavity, don’t put off getting treatment!
-Catching it now may avoid painful root canal therapy in the future.
+Catching it now may help you avoid painful root canals in the future.
 Use the form below or call 919-552-2431 to request your appointment.